acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_dev.md

-      --region string             Region in which to deploy the app, immutable --replace                   Replace the app with only defined values, resetting undefined fields to default values -s, --secret strings            Bind an existing secret (format existing:sec-name) (ex: sec-name:app-secret) --session-release-on-exit   Release the session when the dev command exits --session-timeout string    Timeout in seconds for the dev session (default "360s") -v, --volume stringArray        Bind an existing volume (format existing:vol-name,field=value) (ex: pvc-name:app-data)
+      --region string             Region in which to deploy the app, immutable --replace                   Replace the app with only defined values, resetting undefined fields to default values -s, --secret strings            Bind an existing secret (format existing:sec-name) (ex: sec-name:app-secret) --session-release-on-exit   Release the session when the dev command exits (default: true) --session-timeout string    Timeout in seconds for the dev session (default "360s") -v, --volume stringArray        Bind an existing volume (format existing:vol-name,field=value) (ex: pvc-name:app-data)
 ```